stackrox/kube-linter/docs/generated/checks.md

 **Description**: Alert on containers of allowing privilege escalation that could gain more privileges than its parent process.

-**Remediation**: Ensure containers do not allow privilege escalation by setting allowPrivilegeEscalation=false."
+**Remediation**: Ensure containers do not allow privilege escalation by setting allowPrivilegeEscalation=false, privileged=false and removing CAP_SYS_ADMIN capability.
 See https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ for more details.

 **Template**: [privilege-escalation-container](templates.md#privilege-escalation-on-containers)
 ## privileged-container